 • If your film is accepted, we will get a master tape from you, and will mail back masters at our expense.

-• Any filmmaker who submits a film for the 2014 Summer Series shall receive free admission for 2 to any single regular 2013 Summer Series screening, whether or not your film is accepted (some exceptions apply).
+• Any filmmaker who submits a film for the 2016 Summer Series shall receive free admission for 2 to any single regularly priced 2016 Summer Series screening, whether or not your film is accepted (some exceptions apply)

-• Any filmmaker whose work is accepted as part of the 2014 Summer Series shall receive free admission for 2 to ALL of the regular 2014 Summer Series screenings (some exceptions apply).
+• Any filmmaker whose work is accepted as part of the 2016 Summer Series shall receive free admission for 2 to ALL of the regularly priced 2016 Summer Series screenings (some exceptions apply)

-• If your work is accepted as part of the 2014 Summer Series we would love for you to be able to attend the screening of your work.
-Rooftop Films is almost always able to provide travel assistance for one filmmaker for each FEATURE film that we accept.
-Unfortunately, Rooftop is not always able to provide transportation costs for short filmmakers whose work we screen, but we will make provide a place to stay in New York for a weekend.
+• If your work is accepted as part of the 2016 Summer Series we would love for you to be able to attend the screening of your work.
+Rooftop Films provides transportation support to all feature filmmakers.

 TERMS AND CONDITIONS

 -Should your work be selected to be part of the Rooftop Films Summer Series, Rooftop Films reserves the right to screen your film at any Rooftop screening throughout the summer, between the dates of May 20th and August 30th, 2016.

 -After August 30th, 2016, Rooftop Films shall not screen any submitted films without the expressed consent of the filmmaker.